AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Background

 \subsection{Cube-and-Conquer (CnC) Solvers}

-The Cube-and-Conquer (CnC) SAT solving approach was introduced as a means to address challenging combinatorial problems~\cite{heule2011cube}.
-CnC solvers employ a two-step process: a {\it lookahead cubing solver} to partition the input SAT instance into distinct sub-problems, and a {\it conquering or worker solver} (e.g., a CDCL SAT solver) to solve each sub-problem with the goal of minimizing the total elapsed time required to partition and solve the input SAT instance.
+The CnC SAT solving approach was introduced as a means to address challenging combinatorial problems that are often intractable for traditional CDCL solvers~\cite{heule2011cube}.
+CnC solvers follow a two-step process: a {\it lookahead cubing solver} first partitions the input formula into smaller subproblems, and a {\it conquering or worker solver} (e.g., a CDCL SAT solver) then solve these subproblems independently.
+The goal is to minimize the total elapsed time required to partition and solve the input SAT instance.

-\begin{definition}[\bf Cube] A cube is a conjunction of literals, e.g., $x_1 \wedge \dotsb \wedge x_n$, where $x_i$ represents a literal in a given Boolean formula. \end{definition}
+\begin{definition}[\bf Cube] A cube is a conjunction of literals, e.g., $x_1 \wedge \dotsb \wedge x_n$, where each $x_i$ is a literal from the input formula. \end{definition}

-\begin{definition}[\bf Propagation rate] Given a conjunction of a formula $F$ and a cube $c$, the propagation rate of $F \wedge c$ is defined as the ratio between the number of propagations derived by a Boolean Constraint Propagation (BCP)~\cite{davis1962machine} method on the input $F \wedge c$, and the size of $c$.
-This metric, widely recognized in the field of SAT solvers, serves as a fundamental gauge of solver performance. \end{definition}
+\begin{definition}[\bf Propagation rate] Given a formula\/ $F$ and a cube $c$, the propagation rate of\/ $F \wedge c$ is defined as the ratio between the number of propagations performed by a Boolean Constraint Propagation (BCP)~\cite{davis1962machine} on $F \wedge c$ and the size of\/ $c$.
+This metric serves as a widely used and effective heuristic for measuring the influence of variable assignments during cubing. \end{definition}

-\begin{definition}[\bf Lookahead heuristics] Lookahead heuristics iterate over all variables (or cubes) of a given formula, simplify the formula with respect to the given cubes, and {\it probe} them to decide the best variable to split on.
+\begin{definition}[\bf Lookahead heuristics] Lookahead heuristics iterate over all variables (or candidate cubes) in a given formula, simplify the formula with respect to the given cubes, and {\it probe} them to decide the best variable to split on.
 Probing is the process of computing quality metrics (e.g., propagation rate) by running a SAT solver on the sub-formulas thus obtained. \end{definition}

-\begin{definition}[\bf Cubing problem] Given a Boolean formula $F$ in conjunctive normal form (CNF), the cubing solver outputs a set $C=\{c_1,c_2,\dotsc,c_k\}$ of cubes.
-The resulting sub-formulas $F \wedge c_i$ are defined as the \textit{partitions} or sub-formulas of the original formula $F$. \end{definition}
+\begin{definition}[\bf Cubing problem] Given a Boolean formula\/ $F(x_1,x_2,\dotsc,x_n)$ in conjunctive normal form (CNF), the cubing solver outputs a set $C=\{C_1,\dotsc,C_k\}$ of cubes defined over the variables $\{x_1,\dotsc,x_n\}$.
+The resulting sub-formulas $F \wedge C_i$ are defined as the \textit{partitions} or sub-formulas of the original formula $F$. \end{definition}

-\begin{definition}[\bf Splitting or cubing tree] The splitting tree of a formula is a full binary tree where each node in the tree is a sub-formula, and the edges are marked by the values ($\text{True}$ and $\text{False}$) assigned to the splitting variable.
-A path from the root of the splitting tree to the respective leaves represents a cube. \end{definition}
+\begin{definition}[\bf Splitting or cubing tree] A splitting (or cubing) tree is a full binary tree in which each node represents a subformula, and edges correspond to assignments of $\text{True}$ or $\text{False}$ to a selected splitting variable.
+A path from the root to a leaf defines a cube. \end{definition}